MasrulSakib/Covid-19-detection-with-Xray-in-CNN/README.md

 # Covid-19-detection-with-Xray-in-CNN
 It's a Machine Learning based project.
 I used AlexNet model here.
+AlexNet is composed of eight layers, including five convolutional layers and three fully connected layers, and it contains over 60 million parameters.
+It was trained on the ImageNet dataset, which consists of over one million images and 1,000 object categories.
+I have used total 7316 datasets here.
+For train I have used 5121 datasets and for test I have used 2195 datasets.

 ### Datasets Demo